 A West Virginia family struggles amid the booms and busts of the coal industry in this novel from an author called “Appalachia’s Steinbeck” (Jayne Anne Phillips).

 Set in present day West Virginia, this debut novel tells the story of a coal mining family—a couple and their four children—living through the latest mining boom and dealing with the mountaintop removal and strip mining that is ruining what is left of their hometown.
 As the mine turns the mountains “to slag and wastewater, workers struggle with layoffs and children find adventure in the blasted moonscape craters.

-Strange As This Weather Has Been follows several members of the family, with a particular focus on fifteen–year–old Bant and her mother, Lace.
-Working at a “scab” motel, Bant becomes involved with a young miner while her mother contemplates joining the fight against the mining companies.
-As domestic conflicts escalate at home, the children are pushed more and more outside among junk from the floods and felled trees in the hollows—the only nature they have ever known.
+Strange as This Weather Has Been follows several members of the family, with a particular focus on fifteen–year–old Bant and her mother, Lace.
+Working at a motel, Bant becomes involved with a young miner while her mother contemplates joining the fight against the mining companies.
+As domestic conflicts escalate at home, the children are pushed more and more frequently outside among junk from the floods and felled trees in the hollows—the only nature they have ever known.